videbar/kobo-highlights/README.md

 particular ereader handles bookmarks, so there are no guarantees that it will work on other models.

+# Requirements

+Kobo highlights was developed and tested in [Fedora](https://getfedora.org/) and the automatic tests are run in Ubuntu as macOS.
+I expect it to work properly on most Linux distributions and on macOS.
+It has not been testes on Windows, but you can try it.

+Kobo highlights requires Python 3.10.

 # Installation

 This project was developed using [Poetry](https://python-poetry.org/) and there are